-Trying to lose weight fast in Nigeria is not that easy because naturally our culture, food, diet, environment, and orientation has somehow helped to complicate the whole situation.
+Trying to lose weight fast in Nigeria is not that easy because naturally our culture, food, diet, environment, and orientation have somehow helped to complicate the whole situation.

-Since the internet is filled with lots of misinformation, this article is set to give you the step-by-step method to lose weight and get rid of stubborn fats in your belly and other body areas in weeks to come.
+Since the internet is filled with lots of misinformation, this article will give you the step-by-step method to lose weight and get rid of stubborn fats in your belly and other body areas in weeks to come.